paulohvieirajr/netcore-jwt/README.md

 # netcore-jwt

-.Net Core project with JWT for authorizaion access
+.Net Core project with JWT for authorization access